Murder probe launched as police find missing teen’s ‘personal possessions’

 Leah Croucher: Murder probe launched as police find missing teen’s ‘personal possessions’

-Ms Croucher, 19, was last seen in the city on 15 February 2019 when CCTV images captured her walking along Buzzacott Lane.
+The 19-year-old was last seen in the city on 15 February 2019 when CCTV images captured her walking along Buzzacott Lane.
+It was thought she was making her way to work but she never arrived.

-Detectives discovered items including “a rucksack and personal possessions belonging to Leah Croucher”.
+A large-scale missing person investigation was launched but no trace of her had been found until Monday.

-As a result they have launched a murder investigation, Thames Valley Police said in a statement on Wednesday.
+As a result, detectives have launched a murder investigation, Thames Valley Police (TVP) said on Wednesday.

 The force described the scene as “complex and challenging”, saying they would remain there for a “significant period of time”.